Uses for Acidic Ionized Water

 Depending on your source water and the pH of the alkaline water you are producing, the acidic water coming from the drain hose will be in the range of 5.0 – 6.0.
 This acidic level is considered safe for almost any use.

-This water is readily available and being produced every time you fill a glass or bottle with alkaline ionized water.
+This water is readily available and is produced every time you fill a glass or bottle with alkaline ionized water.
 Keep your acid drain hose flowing into a bottle in the sink and use it.
 As the bottle fills up, pour it on plants around the house or in the yard.
 Give your counters and appliances a quick wipe-down.
 Give your sponge a quick rinse to reduce bacteria buildup.

 The acidic water byproduct is another benefit of owning a water ionizer.
 Most water ionizers will produce water at stronger acidic levels that can be used for many other things as well.